sf-wdi-22-23/modules-23/w02-working-with-objects/project_zero/readme.md

 2. Start by cloning the basic template and renaming the folder to micro-blog.
 CD into micro-blog and than run 'git init'.
 Then run "git commit -m 'initial commit'".
 Create a new public repo on your github, and DO NOT create the readme.
 Follow the instructions to push an existing repository from the command line.

 3. Make frequent commits and pushes (every hour or so).
 You should commit every time you add a new feature, and it is working!
 A feature can be something as small as adding a little style.
 Add a very short README.md that outlines what your app does and the libraries you are using.
-3. Make your initial layout.
-Use default Bootstrap classes with minimal custom CSS.
+3. Use default Bootstrap classes with minimal custom CSS.
-4. Make a list of `posts` using HTML strings, JavaScript and jQuery (and Object Oriented Programming!).
+4. Make a list of `posts` using HTML strings, JavaScript and jQuery (and Object Oriented Programming!) that render to the DOM.
 5. Make a form to add new `posts` to the list using jQuery.
 6. Be sure to comment your code, and make the code clean (mind spacing and indentation).